So, what kind of a wife would forget her 15th wedding anniversary? Someone like me, apparently…

 My husband and I celebrate our civil wedding anniversary every 21st of March and our church wedding anniversary every 28th of June.
 This 2018 marks our Crystal Anniversary, a milestone in our married life.
 Yearly, even when we’re apart, we would celebrate our anniversaries by simultaneously going to the movies or having a special dinner.
 Our celebrations were never extravagant, although my dear husband has always made it a point to send me a gift, be it a bottle of my favorite perfume, a signature bag, electronic gadgets, or shopping money.

-When we were still together, i.e., he hasn’t gone abroad to work as an expat yet, we would go out, watch movies, and buy a cake to share with the whole family on our birthdays and anniversaries.
+When we were still together, i.e., he hasn’t gone abroad to work as an expat yet, we would go out, watch movies, and buy a cake to share with the whole family both on our birthdays and anniversaries.
 We would also greet each other first thing in the morning, sometimes even staying up late the previous day just so we could greet one another at the stroke of midnight.
-Such has been our tradition for years now, especially when my husband started working abroad.
+Such has been our tradition for years now.

 Unfortunately, on our 15th wedding anniversary, things changed and I must shamefully admit that I was the one who broke the tradition.
 Mind you, I’m big on family events and I don’t easily forget birthdays (and anniversaries) in the family.
 I’m also usually the one who would initiate or organize a family gathering on such occasions and you can expect me to mark all our calendars and planners to make sure I won’t forget.
 So how come I have forgotten our 15th wedding anniversary?
 Even if I’ve already marked the dates on my planner and desk calendar?